kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

       subscriptionName: "input" # Required
 ```

-`ClusterTriggerAuthentication` can also be used if you pretend to use it globally in your cluster, here is an example
+`ClusterTriggerAuthentication` can also be used if you pretend to use it globally in your cluster, here is an example.

 ### Example using ClusterTriggerAuthentication with GCP Identity